KamranAzeem/kubernetes-katas/04-init-and-multi-container-pods.md

 I find it appropriate to introduce multiple containers earlier in this course, so the students can really grasp the idea of having multiple containers in a single pod early on.
-This will help distinguide kubernetes from docker right from the beginning.
+This will help distinguish kubernetes from docker right from the beginning.

 # Init containers:
 At times you may want to do some prep work for a container before starting it.
 That pre-work could be done by another container, which would do it's thing and exit before the main container starts.
 One example could be that you want to serve some static website content which exists as a git hub repository.
 So you would want something to pull that static content and provide it to the web server.
 This is called init-container.